nos-es/pagio/README.md

 ## Project Origin

-This project was built as part of the [Build a Static Site Generator in Python](https://www.boot.dev/courses/build-static-site-generator-python) course on [Boot.dev](https://www.boot.dev/).
+This project was built as part of a course on [Boot.dev](https://www.boot.dev/).